GrokSurf's San Diego

 Helix Water District holds public scoping meeting for groundwater recharge IPR project in El Monte Valley

-Posted by George J. Janczyn on March 9, 2011
+Posted by George J Janczyn on March 9, 2011

 El Monte Valley.
 El Capitan Dam is around the bend a couple of miles.